Skip to main content

 PPE is one of Oxford’s most famous degree courses.

-It also has a long tradition in St Hugh’s and we admit around six undergraduates to read this course each year.
-The typical group consists of exceptional students from a variety of educational and national backgrounds.
-Qualities we look for in applicants are an ability to think logically and analytically, and a serious interest in understanding society.
+We admit exceptional students from a variety of educational and national backgrounds.
+The mainqualities that we we look for in applicants are an ability to think logically and analytically, and a serious interest in understanding society.
 Students on this course are required to study all three subjects in the first year; beyond that, they may continue with all three subjects or specialise in two.

 We welcome candidates studying any combination of A and AS-levels in the arts or sciences.
 We also welcome candidates preparing for the IB, Scottish Highers, or other foreign qualifications.
 Although a background in Mathematics is not formally required for admission, PPE applicants should have sufficient interest in, and aptitude for, mathematics to cope with the mathematical elements of the course.
 Mathematics is a particular advantage for the Economics component of the course, as well as for the first year logic course in Philosophy, and for understanding theories and data in politics.